 If a crow flies by a window and croaks foretells death.
 Seeing a lonely crow on a fireplace is a sign of revenge.

-If it flies three times over a house and croaks three times, it is considered as a bad omen.
+It is considered a bad omen if it flies three times over a house and croaks three times.
 If many of them are seen how they fly towards each other it is an omen of war.

 When a flock of them leaves a forest it means that famine is on the way.